For reprint permissions please email us the name of the requested post/article along with the publication name.

 Buchanan County Sheriff’s Department Captain Howard Judd, who worked the case for the St. Joseph Police Department, described the scene as “pretty gruesome” and “overkill.”

-Rumors also circulated that the killer may have been Roger’s own uncle, serial killer Charles Hatcher.
-Hatcher had escaped from a Nebraska mental health center, though it couldn’t be confirmed whether he’d escaped before or after the Burkert and Atkison slayings.
+Rumors also circulated that the killer may have been Roger’s uncle, serial killer Charles Hatcher, who’d recently escaped from a Nebraska mental health center.

 State investigators said neither guns nor drugs were involved in the deaths.